treeman/jonashietala/drafts/lessons_learned_after_writing_a_book.markdown

 1. Ensure that the core message is delivered as clearly and strongly as possible.

 In my mind the rewrite is like polishing a gem.
-Without it, the gem is not much more than a glittering rock;
+Without it, the gem is not much more than a glittering rock--- you can see the potential, but it's nothing special.
-you can see the potential, but it's nothing special.
+Yet after the polish it will sparkle and captivate you.

-But after the polish it will sparkle and captivate you.
+The rewrite is essential to good writing.

 # Clarity of thought translates into clear writing